stassa/thelma/README.md

 ##### Order constraints

-Order constraints guarantee termination and so allow the learning of recursive theories.
+Order constraints guarantee termination and so allow learning of recursive theories.
 In the `order_constraints/5` clause for _unchain_, in the `anbn.pl` experiment file, above, there are two sets of constraints: `[P>Q]` and `[X>Z,Z>Y]`. `[P>Q]` is a _lexicographic order_ constraint and `[X>Z,Z>Y]` an _interval inclusion_ constraint.

-Ordering constraints require a total ordering of the predicate symbols and a total ordering of the constants in the Herbrand base of predicates defined in the background knowledge.
+Ordering constraints require a total ordering of the predicate symbols and a total ordering of the constants in the Herbrand base of the predicates defined in the background knowledge.
 In Thelma, these orders are derived automatically from the order in which background predicates, their clauses and their terms, are encountered in an experiment file during compilation.
-Predicate symbols in the background knowledge are assigned a _lexicographic_ ordering while their constants are assigned an _interval inclusion_ order.
+Predicate symbols in the background knowledge are assigned a _lexicographic_ order while their constants are assigned an _interval inclusion_ order.
 See the structured documentation of the predicate `order_constraints/3` in module `src/auxiliaries.pl` for an explanation of how this is done.

 During the search for a hypothesis, termination is guaranteed because atoms with a higher order are proved by the meta-interpreter before atoms with a lower order.
 The two orders are finite and so cannot descend infinitely.
-See [Knuth and Bendix, 1970] for the original description and [Zhang et al. 2005] for a proof.
+See [(Knuth and Bendix, 1970)] for the original description and [(Zhang et al. 2005)] for a more recent discussion.

 In _unchain_, the lexicographic constraint `[P>Q]` means that any predicate symbol bound to the variable `P` in _unchain_ must be above any predicate symbol